- Alternative & Natural Medicine

 Why this topic?

-I feel like I’d be doing you all a disservice should I not share this information with you.
-So here you go:
+I feel like I’d be doing fellow soul-searchers a disservice by not sharing this information.
+So, here it goes:

 For recording, you can find free recording apps for your phone or computer or pay for one.
 I use iTalk on my phone.